Upper Makefield Township near Washington Crossing in Bucks County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1947 by Pennsylvania Historical and Museum Commission.

 Topics and series.
 This historical marker is listed in these topic lists: Notable Events • Notable Places • War, US Revolutionary.
-In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
+In addition, it is included in the Pennsylvania Historical and Museum Commission (PHMC) series list.
 A significant historical year for this entry is 1776.

 Location.
 40° 18.108′ N, 74° 52.742′ W. Marker is near Washington Crossing, Pennsylvania, in Bucks County.
 It is in Upper Makefield Township.
-Marker is on River Road (Pennsylvania Route 32), on the left when traveling north.
+It is on River Road (Pennsylvania Route 32), on the left when traveling north.
 Marker is in Washington Crossing Historic Park.
 Touch for map.
 Marker is at or near this postal address: 1159 River Rd, Washington Crossing PA 18977, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Historic District of Titusville (approx. half a mile away in New Jersey); Washington's Crossing of Delaware (approx. half a mile away); a different marker also named Washington Crossing (approx. 0.6 miles away); Washington Crossed the Delaware (approx. 0.6 miles away); Retreat and Counterattack – 1776 (approx. 0.6 miles away in New Jersey); Dedicated in Memory of John Honeyman (approx. 0.6 miles away in New Jersey); Johnson Ferry House (approx. 0.6 miles away in New Jersey); Spring House (approx. 0.6 miles away in New Jersey).
+At least 8 other markers are within walking distance of this marker: The Historic District of Titusville (approx. half a mile away in New Jersey); Washington's Crossing of Delaware (approx. half a mile away); a different marker also named Washington Crossing (approx. 0.6 miles away); Washington Crossed the Delaware (approx. 0.6 miles away); Retreat and Counterattack 1776 (approx. 0.6 miles away in New Jersey); Dedicated in Memory of John Honeyman (approx. 0.6 miles away in New Jersey); Johnson Ferry House (approx. 0.6 miles away in New Jersey); Spring House (approx. 0.6 miles away in New Jersey).
 Touch for a list and map of all markers in Washington Crossing.

 Also see . . .